attack-monkey/Lean-Functional-Typescript/README.md

 So `PureMutable` abides by the rules of Pure Macros because it appears as a pure function to the currently running function / macro.
 The trick is that it spawns new running instances of the Child Macro, passing new values into it.

+Note that PureMutable also comes with some safe-guards.
+1. `set` can only be called if a time buffer is in place between running the `pureMutable` and calling `set`.
+This prevents inifnite looping.
+2. `set` is only callable once per running instance of the Child Macro.
+This stops multiple instances running at the same time and forces a safer way of working with data.

 `PureMutable` is available in the **Lean Prelude**

 ### Pure Functions